kcd83/Quickstart-Docker-tutorial/README.md

 ## Interactive "login" into a container

-To debug or otherwise interact with a VM you would probably ssh into it, with a container you need to understand how to run a shell in an existing or new container, specially you will see how to use `-it` with bash.
+To debug or otherwise interact with a VM you would probably ssh into it, and similarly with a container it is useful to understand how to run an interactive shell.
+Specially this section will show you how to use `-it` with `exec` or `run` for bash in either an existing or new container.

 If it is not already running, start an nginx container.